 Discover the best of both Sonoma and Napa Valley on our easy to access Wine Country Tour from San Francisco.
 Complete with visits and tastings at carefully-chosen boutique wineries, you’ll get to truly soak in all the flavor!

-Sonoma and Napa Valley Wine Tasting Tour
+The Best Sonoma and Napa Valley Wine Tours

-First stop: Golden Gate Bridge
+The Iconic Golden Gate Bridge

 Lunch in Historic Sonoma Square

-Located in the heart of Sonoma Valley, historic Sonoma Square offers an abundant choice of options for lunch and leisure.
-Here, you can stroll through the charming courtyards and meandering alleyways!
-Exploring your lunch break however you wish.
-There are countless cafes and restaurants to choose from.
-Whether you’d like to enjoy a sit-down meal at a Michelin-featured restaurant (reservations recommended), or grab a bottle of wine for a picnic lunch.
-We’ve even put together a self-guided walking food tour to savor the ample variety of eats.
-And there’s plenty of free time if you’d like to add-on a third wine tasting to your day!
-With dozens of tasting rooms to choose from, you can sample wines from Petite Sirah to Sauvignon Blanc and everything in between.
+There are countless cafés and restaurants to choose from, whether you’d like to enjoy a sit-down meal at a Michelin-featured restaurant (reservations recommended) or grab a bottle of wine for a picnic lunch.
+We’ve even put together a self-guided walking food tour so you can savor the variety of local eats.
+And if you’d like to add a third wine tasting to your day, there’s plenty of time — with dozens of tasting rooms pouring everything from Petite Sirah to Sauvignon Blanc.

-Bring the Whole Family!
+Bring the Whole Family on a Gastronomic Adventure!

 One noteworthy point about this wine tour is that you can actually take your kids!
 Anyone under 21 years will be offered a discounted tour price.
 The stop at Sonoma Square is always a highlight for those traveling with younger families!
-In addition to eateries and tasting rooms, Sonoma Square is home to many charming boutique shops, art galleries, and museums to explore.
-Allowing you and your kids to take in all that Wine Country has to offer!
+In addition to eateries and tasting rooms, Sonoma Square is home to many charming boutique shops, art galleries, and museums to explore, allowing you and your kids to take in all that Wine Country has to offer.

 Scenic Drive Home